 The Story Points approach relies on comparing features from a current project to those of a previous similar project.
 This comparison enables the team to gauge the difficulty of a specific feature and assign a numerical value that reflects its complexity.

-If the estimation is being done for the first time and there are no User Stories for comparison, the team must identify a Base Story and establish an Estimation Matrix.
-This Matrix serves as a reference point for estimating the complexity of future features.
+If the estimation is being done for the first time and there are no User Stories for comparison, the team must identify a Base Story and establish an Estimation Metrics.
+This metric serves as a reference point for estimating the complexity of future features.

 We have listed a few use-case examples to help you estimate the right no.of story points.

-The estimation matrix will be determined based on effort, complexity, and uncertainty
+The estimation metrics will be determined based on effort, complexity, and uncertainty

 Here are a few use cases listed for you to try and practice with your team.
 You can use this as a foundation to make estimates over a sprint planning session and ensure that you are able to plan realistically.